Sally (1764 ship): Description

-Sally was a one-hundred-ton brigantine ship, captained by Esek Hopkins and financed by the Brown brothers.
+Sally was a 100-ton brigantine ship, captained by Esek Hopkins and financed by the Brown brothers.
 Prior to departure, the ship was outfitted with tremendous cargo stores, both for sustenance and trade.
 Local Rhode Island merchants contributed significantly to the ship’s supplies.
-Hopkins kept a detailed inventory log of the contents, including but not limited 40 handguns, 40 shackles, 7 swivel guns, 30 loaves of bread, and 1,800 onions.
+Hopkins kept a detailed inventory log of the contents, including but not limited to 40 handguns, 40 shackles, 7 swivel guns, 30 loaves of bread, and 1,800 onions.
 As a prime bartering tool, the ship also carried 185 barrels (equivalent to more than 17,000 gallons) of rum.

-The Sally's route, cargo stores, and destination perpetuated the Triangular Trade patterns of the slave trade that included the Caribbean, Africa, and the northeastern United States.
+Sallys route, cargo stores, and destination perpetuated the triangularar trade patterns of the slave trade that included the Caribbean, Africa, and the northeastern United States.

-Sugar – a necessary ingredient in rum – was manufactured in the Caribbean by enslaved peoples, and, subsequently, exported to the Northeastern United States.
-This rum was distilled in and around Rhode Island, loaded onto ships like these, and used as barter for slaves once these ships made landfall in Africa.
-The Sally’s reliance on rum in exchange for slaves is a prime example of the Triangular Trade that dominated 18th century enslavement.
+Sugar – a necessary ingredient in rum – was manufactured in the Caribbean by enslaved peoples and subsequently exported to the thirteen colonies.
+Rum was distilled in and around Rhode Island, loaded onto ships, and used as barter for slaves in West Africa.
+Sallys reliance on rum in exchange for slaves is a prime example of the Triangular Trade that dominated 18th century enslavement.

 During the arduous journey of more than one year, death tolls continued to mount: "Hopkins eventually acquired a cargo of 196 Africans, but it took him more than nine months to do so, an exceptionally long time for a slave ship to remain on the African coast, especially for those confined below decks.
-By the time the Sally set sail for the West Indies, nineteen Africans had already died, including several children and one woman who “hanged her Self between Decks.”
-A twentieth captive, also a woman, was left for dead on the day the ship sailed."
-Each death - 109 in total - was carefully accounted for in captain's log books.
+By the time the Sally set sail for the West Indies, 19 Africans had already died, including several children and one woman who “hanged her Self between Decks.”
+A 20th captive, also a woman, was left for dead on the day the ship sailed."
+Each death – 109 in total – was carefully accounted for in captain's log books.
 While the remaining slaves were either auctioned in Antigua or brought back to Rhode Island, the voyage was publicly perceived as a failure, forcing the Brown brothers to extend apologies to many of their investors.